fbprogmbh/Hardening-Audit-Tool-AuditTAP/README.md

 ## Overview

-The Audit Test Automation Package (AuditTAP or ATAP) offers a comprehensive overview of your systems' compliance with established hardening guidelines.
-This package includes a variety of industry standards and hardening guides authored by leading organizations (e.g., Microsoft, CIS, BSI), enabling a robust assessment of security adherence.
+The Audit Test Automation Package (AuditTAP or ATAP) provides a holistic overview of the compliance of your systems based on industry-established, state-of-the-art hardening guidelines created by leading institutions (e.g., CIS, Microsoft, BSI), enabling a reliable and concrete assessment of compliance with security standards.

-Generated HTML reports provide a transparent and detailed summary of compliance status for each relevant setting and configuration specified in the selected standards.
+Generated HTML reports provide a transparent and detailed summary of the compliance status for each relevant setting and configuration specified in the selected hardening guideline.

 AuditTAP consists of the following PowerShell modules:

-* ATAPHtmlReport – generates comprehensive HTML compliance reports.
+* **ATAPHtmlReport** – generates comprehensive HTML compliance reports.
-* ATAPAuditor – audits configurations against established hardening guidelines.
+* **ATAPAuditor** – audits configurations against established hardening guidelines.

 ## Installation